catherinepope/papermod/content/posts/how-to-use-zotero-with-scrivener.md

 ## Step 5 - Run RTF Scan in Zotero

-Now you're going to open that document in Zotero so it can replaced those curly-braced placeholders with proper citations.
+Now you're going to open that document in Zotero so it can replace those curly-braced placeholders with proper citations.

 In Zotero, click **Tools > RTF Scan**.